dimanikulin/dimanikulin/README.md

 - [Other](./content/CertsOther.md)

 ## Recommendations
-Given by Igor Odnovorov(Founder, Chief Technology Officer at e-Share (aka nCrypted Cloud, LLC))
+Given by Igor Odnovorov(Founder, Chief Technology Officer at e-Share (aka nCrypted Cloud, LLC)):
 </br>
 March 23, 2015, Igor worked with Dmytro but they were at different companies
 </br>
-Dmitry is a skilled and dedicated developer.
-He will be a good asset to any company he decided to be part of.
+"Dmitry is a skilled and dedicated developer.
+He will be a good asset to any company he decided to be part of."

 ## Publications
 [Publications](./content/Publications.md)

 ## Expertise in domains
-- Billing systems;
+- Billing systems
-- Embedded;
+- Embedded
-- Mobile;
+- Mobile
-- Media;
+- Media
-- Healthcare;
+- Healthcare
-- Communication;
+- Communication
-- Geoinformatics;
+- Geoinformatics
-- Railways.
+- Railways

 ## Expertise in technologies
 I have deep understanding of **Microsoft OS** programming and big experience with cross-platform programming.